cloudurable/kube-zookeeper-statefulsets/README.md

 ## Recap 1

-Let's recap what we did so far.
-We modified the yaml manifest for our ZooKeeper `statefulset` to use `requiredDuringSchedulingIgnoredDuringExecution` versus `preferredDuringSchedulingIgnoredDuringExecution`.
+Let's recap what you did so far.
+You modified the yaml manifest for our ZooKeeper `statefulset` to use `requiredDuringSchedulingIgnoredDuringExecution` versus `preferredDuringSchedulingIgnoredDuringExecution`.
-We then noticed that we did not have enough memory for Minikube so we increased.
+You then noticed that you did not have enough memory for Minikube so you increased.
 Along the way you did some debugging with `kubectl describe`, `kubectl get`, and `kubectl exec`.
 Then you walked through the logs can compared what you know about `statefulsets` and ZooKeeper with the output of the logs.